ellagriffinjo/chicago-music-ba-portfolio/README.md

 ## Overview

+This project explores how data can be used to better understand Chicago's live music scene and identify marketing opportunities for entertainment companies.

-This project simulates a real-world business analytics engagement for a fictional Chicago concert promoter.
-Using publicly available music, venue, event, and demographic data, the goal is to identify opportunities to improve marketing strategy, increase audience engagement, and maximize event attendance through data-driven decision making.
+The project simulates a real-world business analytics project for a fictional Chicago concert promoter.
+The goal is to combine music, venue, and demographic data to understand audience opportunities, artist trends, and factors that may influence engagement.

 ---

-## Business Questions
+## Business Problem

-This analysis aims to answer the following questions:
+Independent artists, venues, and promoters often compete for audience attention with limited marketing resources.

+This project analyzes publicly available data to explore questions such as:

-* Which music genres are most popular across Chicago?
+- Where are music venues concentrated across Chicago?
-* Which neighborhoods have the highest concentration of live music venues?
+- What types of audiences are located near music venues?
+- Which genres and artists have been most prominent in Chicago music events?
-* What characteristics are associated with more popular artists and events?
+- What characteristics are associated with more popular music?
-* Are there seasonal trends in Chicago's live music scene?
-* How should a limited marketing budget be allocated to maximize audience engagement and event attendance?
+- How can entertainment companies make more informed marketing decisions?

 ---

+## Datasets

+This project uses publicly available datasets from multiple sources:

+### Chicago Music & Dance Venues
+**Purpose:** Analyze the location and distribution of live music venues across Chicago.

+Potential analysis:
+- Venue concentration by area
+- Geographic patterns
+- Opportunities for targeted marketing

+---

+### Chicago Community Demographic Data (ACS)
+**Purpose:** Understand audience characteristics across Chicago communities.

+Potential analysis:
+- Population trends
+- Age demographics
+- Income patterns
+- Potential target audiences

+---

+### Lollapalooza Performers (2005–2025)
+**Purpose:** Explore trends within one of Chicago's largest music festivals.

+Potential analysis:
+- Genre trends over time
+- Artist popularity
+- Headliner patterns
+- Changes in festival lineups

+---

+### Spotify Tracks Dataset
+**Purpose:** Explore relationships between music characteristics and popularity.

+Potential analysis:
+- Popularity trends
+- Genre comparisons
+- Audio features such as danceability and energy

+---

 ## Tools

-* Python
+- Python
+- Google Colab
-* SQL
+- SQL
-* Tableau Public
+- Tableau Public
-* Excel
+- Excel
-* GitHub
+- GitHub

 ---

 ## Project Roadmap

-* [x] Define the business problem
+- [x] Define the business problem
-* [x] Set up the project repository
+- [x] Create GitHub repository
-* [x] Set up the analysis environment
+- [x] Set up Google Colab environment
+- [x] Identify and collect relevant datasets
-* [ ] Collect and combine public datasets
+- [ ] Explore and understand datasets
-* [ ] Clean and prepare the data
+- [ ] Clean and prepare data
-* [ ] Perform exploratory data analysis (EDA)
+- [ ] Perform exploratory data analysis (EDA)
-* [ ] Write SQL queries to answer business questions
+- [ ] Use SQL to answer business questions
-* [ ] Build an interactive Tableau dashboard
+- [ ] Create Tableau dashboard
-* [ ] Develop business recommendations
+- [ ] Develop marketing recommendations
-* [ ] Publish the completed portfolio project
+- [ ] Finalize portfolio presentation

 ---

 ## Project Status

-🚧 **In Progress** — Currently collecting and preparing data sources for analysis.
+🚧 **In Progress**

+Dataset collection is complete.
+The next phase of the project is exploring, cleaning, and analyzing the data.